TwicPics/components/src/_documentation/svelte4.md

 ### Lifecycle

-Binding to `state` props gives access to the loading state of your image or video.
+For `TwicImg` and `TwicVideo` components, binding to `state` props gives access to the loading state of your image or video.

 Here are the values the Component will emit :